SchulzLab/SNEEP/docs/gettingStarted.rst

 Manual installation
 --------------------
-If you want to directly install SNEEP, please clone our `GitHub repository <https://github.com/SchulzLab/SNEEP/>`_ and make sure that the following software is available on your machine:
+If you want to directly install SNEEP, please clone our `GitHub repository <https://github.com/SchulzLab/SNEEP/>`_ and ensure that the following software is available on your machine:

 - c++11
 - g++ (9.3.0)